arbanhossain/devops-iit/README.md

 **Objective**: Security

 As the system will be handling sensitive data, we implement OTP-based authentication along with JSON web tokens.
 To prevent brute-force attacks, we implement rate-limiting using Cloudflare's DDoS proxies and GCP's firewall configuration.
 The database is configured to allow traffic only from the backend.
 This ensures that the database is not exposed to the internet.

+- Made sure all of our credentials are always going through environment variables set in GCP
+- terraform authentication is made through IAM account instead of username pass
+- Database wont accept traffic from anywhere except backend

 <p align="center">
   <h2>Challenge 4</h2>